Skip to main content

 • “The story makes no sense at all and you're constantly asking yourself 'what the f**k is happening?'”

-The game's graphics are generally praised for their charming and unique art style, which effectively captures a surreal atmosphere reminiscent of Franz Kafka's works.
-While the visuals are described as beautiful and well-executed, some players note that the animations are simplistic and the overall graphical options are limited.
-Despite the appealing aesthetics, many reviewers feel that the graphics alone do not compensate for the game's shortcomings in depth and gameplay.
+The graphics of the game are generally praised for their charming and unique art style, which effectively captures a surreal atmosphere reminiscent of Franz Kafka's works.
+While the visuals are described as beautiful and well-executed, some players note that the animations are simple and the overall graphical options are limited.
+Despite the appealing aesthetics, many reviewers feel that the game lacks depth and substance, making it more of a visual experience than a robust gaming experience.

 • “With its minimalist yet evocative art style, the game presents a series of absurd and dreamlike environments that will captivate and intrigue players.”